UKCloud/documentation/articles/shared/shared-how-access-centos-update-servers.md

 ## Overview

-Each of the two security domains within the UKCloud cloud presents its own challenges regarding licensing CentOS machines.
+Each of the two security domains within the UKCloud cloud presents its own challenges regarding patching and updating CentOS machines.
 This document explains how to access the CentOS repository servers to receive updates.

 Before you attempt to establish a connection to the CentOS repo servers, you need to make sure your virtual machines (VMs) can communicate with the CentOS server, which exists outside of your cloud organisation.